leki-hub/leki-hub/README.md

 - 👋 Hi, I’m Leki Emmanuel.
 - 👀 I’m a Fullstack Software Engineer.
-- 🌱 I’m currently Creating Tailwind Templates.
+- 🌱 I’m currently working with Tall stack [passionately].
-- 💞️ I’m looking for Web develoment jobs and collaboration.
+- 💞️ I’m open for software development and  data sience opportunities.
 - 📫 I'm availlable, through linkedin.
 - 😄 Pronouns:Debugger.
 - ⚡ Fun fact: When it's your time, even the basket will hold water for you.